 A number of complicated market factors are hoisting mortgage rates out of their historic lows, including:

-- Selling off.
-The recent elections bring uncertainty in the US economy.
-This means makes it more likely for foreign investors to flee our bonds, which is where our bundled mortgages lie.
+The recent elections bring uncertainty to the US economy.
+This means make it more likely for foreign investors to flee our bonds, which is where our bundled mortgages lie.
 They pull their money out, bond values go down, and mortgage rates go up to compensate.

 From any perspective, it looks like rates are rising, directly affecting the cost of a mortgage.
 And this isn’t the only issue afoot for San Diego homeowners.

 Falling Values Will Make for Difficulties

 In addition to rising rates contributing to a more expensive mortgage, certain regional factors are decreasing the value of homes in San Diego.
 With a lower appraised value for your home, refinancing to escape future rate hikes weathered by your ARM will hurt you in the form of harsher refi costs.
 Let’s take a look at why home values are dropping in the area: